Join the fight against food poverty

 How businesses across the food supply chain are donating their surplus for good

-Farmers, growers, food manufacturers and retailers throughout the UK are also doing their bit to help.
+Farms and rural businesses throughout the UK are also doing their bit to help.
 They can participate through FareShare’s Surplus with Purpose scheme, which helps businesses to cover the extra costs of redistributing their unsold food to people who need it most.

 The Surplus with Purpose scheme avoids thousands of tonnes of surplus fresh fruit and vegetables, meat and dairy products being wasted.
 Even cupboard items and chilled and frozen foods find a new home as part of the scheme.

 Diverting your surplus food to frontline charities is easier than you think.
-FareShare can arrange collection and cover cost of transporting surplus food for redistribution.
+Your business could be eligible for funding to help you reduce your food waste.
+FareShare’s ‘surplus with purpose’ fund contributes to the cost of harvest or transporting surplus food.
 What’s more, FareShare can help your business identify surplus food that could be redirected to charities.
-Your business could be eligible for funding to help you reduce your food waste.
-FareShare’s ‘surplus with purpose’ fund contributes to the cost of harvest, sorting or packing surplus food.

-To find out more about FareShare’s Surplus with Purpose scheme, and how you can participate, visit: Give food - FareShare.
+To find out more about FareShare’s Surplus with Purpose scheme, and how you can participate, visit: fareshare.org.